b3nny01/WasteIncineratorService/WIS_Sprint2/userDocs/sprint2.md

 - **LedDevice**, which handles the communication with the physical led
 - **Led**, which incorporates the Led business logic, deciding when to turn on and off the led

+### System Configurability
+During the implementation we faced the problem of the **lack of System Configurability**, so we decided to create a support singleton object **the SystemConfigurator** who is in charge of **loading the main properties of the system from a file during actors'initialization**.

 **MonitoringDevice context details:**